Here is a link to a SS class that presents much of the same material.

 When we come to Galatians 3, we learn something quite astounding.
 The promise was made to a single Seed, who is the Christ; and it is by spiritual union with him, pictured in the outward administration of baptism, that the promise is received by the elect (in Christ).
 “Now to Abraham and his seed were the promises made.
 He saith not, And to seeds, as of many; but of one, And to thy seed, which is Christ…For ye are all the children of God by faith in Christ Jesus.
 For as many of you as have been baptized into Christ have put on Christ… And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise.”
 (Galatians 3:16, 26-29) The apostle teaches that the covenant promise was established with the Godman – the incarnate Christ, and by covenantal extension with all who would be truly, by the Spirit, united to the Seed in baptism.

 Although God’s covenant was established from the outset with the elect in Christ, it was to be administered to all who professed the true religion along with their households.
 The theological distinction of the visible and invisible people of God was well in view, even at the time of Noah and most acutely at the time of Abraham.
 Although this was the theology of the covenant, the apostle still had to labor the point to the New Testament saints at Rome.
-After telling his hearers that nothing could separate God’s people from the love of God which is in Christ Jesus (Romans 8:39), the apostle had to explain how the people of God who had an interest in the covenant could have fallen away.
+After telling his hearers that nothing could separate God’s people from the love of God which is in Christ Jesus (Romans 8:39), the apostle went on to explain how the people of God who had an interest in the covenant could have fallen away.
 How, in other words, could the people of God become apostate if the promise of redemption had to come to fruition being a promise from God?

 The illusive Israel